nurrinshabihah/lotka-volterra-equation/README.md

 ## Conclusion
 Numerical methods play a crucial role in solving predator-prey models, allowing researchers to gain insights into population dynamics and ecosystem behavior.
 By carefully selecting appropriate numerical techniques and validating the results, we can confidently analyze and predict the behavior of complex ecological systems.

-## Conclusion
-Numerical methods play a crucial role in solving predator-prey models, allowing researchers to gain insights into population dynamics and ecosystem behavior.
-By carefully selecting appropriate numerical techniques and validating the results, we can confidently analyze and predict the behavior of complex ecological systems.